Aaron98990/ways-of-the-game/spirit-of-the-game.md

 - Competition organizers may give a forfeit for a game where the substitution procedures are not followed.
 If players leave the field of play for a water break/between first and second half of extra time, it is the honor system for who comes back on to the field of play.
 The referee must use their best judgement.

 A player on the losing team commits DOGSO outside the penalty area in a blowout game.
 It was an attempt at the ball - ignore the red card and give a yellow card.
 - For lower levels of the game, this may be acceptable as the main intent is to have fun.
-But, any foul that is reckless or uses excessive force should be sanctioned no mattered the scoreline or level of the game.
+But any foul that is reckless or uses excessive force should be sanctioned no mattered the scoreline or level of the game.
 Not properly sanctioning reckless/excessive force fouls emboldens other players to foul more and lessens the referee's authority.

 ## Not Commonly Acceptable